TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 ```

 ### [Set-JcSdkPolicy](Set-JcSdkPolicy.md)
-This endpoint allows you to update a policy.
+This endpoint allows you to set a policy.
-Given the amount of configurable parameters required to update a Policy, we suggest you use the JumpCloud Admin Console to create new policies.
+Given the amount of configurable parameters required to set a Policy, we suggest you use the JumpCloud Admin Console to set new policies.

 ##### Sample Request